 NOTE: All active permits including open access on old vessel will be canceled upon issuance of permits to new vessel.
 For further information please call the Permit Office 978-282-8438.

-Section B - Upgrade

-All applicants requesting a vessel upgrade must complete the following section.

-The engine horsepower or size of a vessel with a limited access permit may be increased or upgraded to a maximum of 10% for length overall and 20% for engine horsepower.
-Vessel size and engine horsepower upgrades may be done separately.
-Increases are compared to the information required under the General Information section of this package (page 3).

-All changes in vessel specifications indicated below require verifying documentation.
-(See Section E, Item 1).

-New Length Overall (LOA)_______________ New Horsepower (HP)_______________________

-Section C - Confirmation of Permit History
+Section B - Confirmation of Permit History

 Applicants requesting a Confirmation of Permit History (CPH) must complete the following section.